Tentative Wild Horse and Burro Removal and Fertility Control Treatment Schedule

 Limits on the Wild Horse and Burro Program’s budget and on the number of additional horses and burros that can be accomodated in off-range holding space means that fewer animals will be removed than in previous years.

-In an effort to do as much as possible within the current budget, and with the severe conditions on the ground, the BLM will determine where to gather wild horses and burros this year on a variety of factors.
-For example, the BLM will assess factors such as areas where emergencies exist, areas where animals have moved from public land to private property or areas where the BLM is under court order to remove animals.
-Other issues, including public health and safety concerns, will also be considered.
+In an effort to do as much as possible within the current budget, and with the severe conditions on the ground, the BLM determines where to gather wild horses and burros on a variety of factors.
+For example, the BLM will assessareas where emergencies exist, areas where animals have moved from public land to private property or areas where the BLM is under court order to remove animals.
+Other issues, including public health and safety concerns, are also considered.
 Some gathers will be assessed and addressed on a case-by-case basis.

-Below are details about the completed and tentative gathers for the fall of 2014 and winter of 2015.
+Below are details about the completed and tentative gathers for Fiscal Year 2015.
 The number of gathers, the scheduled start dates, and the number of animals gathered are estimates only and may change as circumstances warrant.
 This information will be updated if any changes occur.

 Interested members of the public are encouraged to consider adopting an animal.
 Go to the Adoption Program